 Fall presents mild weather and is sandwiched between the hot temperatures of Summer and the cold, frigid Winter.
 During this time there is much less stress on a tree - newly planted trees can focus on establishing themselves in a new growing environment, helping them grow and flourish.

 What is the latest date we can plant a tree?

 As a rule of thumb, you can plant trees as long as the ground is not frozen.
 However, many expert arborists recommend that to help ensure the tree can ‘root in’, it is necessary to plant at least about two weeks before the extreme cold of winter sets in (or before the ground starts to freeze).

-In many places such as California, Arizona, Florida, Texas, Georgia, Alabama, Hawaii, Louisiana, Arkansas, South Carolina, and Tennessee, the ground may not freeze (or only freeze in January or February).
+In many places such as California, Arizona, Florida, Texas, Georgia, Alabama, Hawaii, Louisiana, Arkansas, South Carolina, Mississippi, and Tennessee, the ground may not freeze (or only freeze in January or February).
 In these areas arborists agree it is okay to plant trees much later into the Fall (throughout November and into December).

 Is it necessary to do anything to prepare the tree for Winter?